Friends of the Wild Flower Garden

-The Garden once hosted five species of Birch trees, Four remain - Bog Birch, Paper Birch, River Birch and Yellow Birch.
+Five species of Birch that are not hybrids and three hybrids are native to Minnesota.
+The Garden hosts four of those species of Birch, and once had one of the hybrids and one non-native species.
+The four remaining natives are Bog Birch, Paper Birch, River Birch and Yellow Birch.
 Absent is Sweet Birch which Eloise Butler planted back in 1910.
 The others are indigenous to the Garden except for River Birch which is native to parts of southern Minnesota and made its entry into the Garden in 1925.

 The birches are all lovely trees look at - the White with its chalky barks separating in strips; the River with its irregularly peeling papery scales; the yellow with its smooth shiny reddish-brown bark that separates into papery curly strips and with age becomes tan to golden-yellowish - all providing Winter visual interest as well.